toddaustin07/webrequestor/README.md

 ### Limitations

 The Edge platform limits communication to IP addresses on your local LAN only.
-However I have a bridge server program that can be run on any always-on computer (Windows/Linux/Mac) on your LAN that can overcome this.
-See xxxxx for more details.
+However I have a bridge server program that can be run on any always-on computer (Windows/Linux/Mac/Raspberry Pi) on your LAN that can overcome this.
+See https://github.com/toddaustin07/shellymotion for more details.

 ## Instructions